pfdubois/BridgeBidding/source/HandEvaluation.rst

 The third hand will take eight tricks in spades for sure; the last one might well take very few tricks.

-The two most popular ways to adjust are to add points for length, or to add points for shortness.
-These days, length is much more popular.
-There is some logic to this -- a long suit is often a plus, but a short suit is only a plus as a ruffing value after our side has found a fit.
-Thus, to count shortness from the beginning is rather optimistic.

-To account for length, add one point for every card in a suit in excess of four.
+Add points for length: add one point for every card in a suit in excess of four.
 Subtract one point for a :term:`flat` (4-3-3-3) hand.

 If you get a very distributional hand, such as a 6-5-1-1, be very aggressive; such hands will take a lot of tricks.
 "Six-five, come alive" is wise advice.

-A "good" hand for a given point count is one with the honors concentrated and / or touching, and with more than its expected share of 9's and 10's, with Aces and Kings more than Queens and Jacks.
-A "bad" hand is the opposite.
-Hands with no Aces should be treated as a point less; those with three Aces usually rate an upgrade.
+A "good" or "upgradeable" hand for a given point count is one with the honors concentrated and / or touching, and with more than its expected share of 9's and 10's, with Aces and Kings more than Queens and Jacks.
+A "bad" or "downgradeable" hand is the opposite. .

 Adjusting to the Auction
 ~~~~~~~~~~~~~~~~~~~~~~~~